 Visiting State Parks

-Don’t forget that to visit state parks, you will need a pass – there are 16 Fee Free Days in 2016, that you can see here.
-But if you are going on a non-fee Fee Day, then you will want to see if you can pick up your pass online.
+Don’t forget that to visit state parks, you will need a pass – although there are some fee-free days, if you are going on a non-fee free day, then you will want to see if you can pick up your pass online.